sigmachirality/hnonogram/README.md

 ## When will it work?
 I dunno.
 This is something for me to work on when I'm bored.

+## Goals
+- Convert from nonogram to constraint matrices
+- Solve constraint matrices for nonograms
+- Intuitive GUI

 ## Where'd you get the algorithms?
 [Here.](https://www.sciencedirect.com/science/article/pii/S0166218X14000080)